apptension/saas-boilerplate/README.md

 > Note: This is a work in progress

-## What's included?

-You environment will have everything you need in a full-stack
-* Backend API hosted in AWS ECS
-* Admin Panel hosted in AWS ECS
-* Asynchronous Workers hosted with AWS Lambda using Serverless Framework
-* Web app's frontend hosted with AWS S3 and AWS CloudFront
-* Multi-environment support (`dev`, `qa`, `stage`, `prod`, etc)
-* Continuous Deployment pipeline built with `CodePipeline`
-* Dashboard displaying a list of existing environments and deployed app versions

 ## General overview

 The primary objective of this boilerplate is to give you a production ready code that reduces the amount of time you